 Last week, I traveled to NYC to be a part of Discover Outdoors’ Women in the Outdoors week.
-Discover Outdoors is based out of NY, guiding local, regional and international adventure trips for thousands of city dwellers since 2004.
+Discover Outdoors, based out of NY, guides local, regional, and international adventure trips for thousands of city dwellers since 2004.

-Women in the Outdoors week was sponsored by Arc’teryx, Salomon, Outdoor Women’s Alliance, Folk Rebellion, Misadventures, and (my personal favorite) my good friends at Deuter.
+Women in the Outdoors week was sponsored by Arc’teryx, Salomon, Outdoor Women’s Alliance, Folk Rebellion, Misadventures, and Deuter.
 It was a week-long event celebrating the women in the outdoor community, filled with clinics, speakers, panels, films, and trips that all designed to educate, empower, and activate New York’s women.

 So I was beyond honored to have had a chance to be on a panel discussion with some of the most inspiring women in today’s industry.
 The panel spoke to Femininity in the Outdoors and what our experiences have been, as well as how we as a community can make it even better.

 A little recap from the event (from my perspective):

 For me, there is no other industry to be in.
 To share my time with like-minded people is the best way for me to grow and develop as a person.
 Sometimes I feel as though I always know the least, but that means that I am always learning.